 Rabbi Fine was hired by Temple of Aaron in 2012 to be their Assistant Rabbi and in 2014 was promoted to Associate Rabbi and acting Head Rabbi.
 In 2017 he officially became the Senior Rabbi.
 Temple of Aaron is a staple in St. Paul Minnesota with a rich 100+ history.
-ToA prides itself on innovated yet a traditional approach to Jewish rituals, spirituality, and learning.
+ToA prides itself on an innovated yet traditional approach to Jewish rituals, spirituality, and learning.
 ToA is 800+ family Conservative synagogue and a proud member of the United Synagogue of Conservative Judaism, a former affiliate of Big Tent Judaism and participant in the Life & Legacy Project of the Grinspoon Foundation.
 TUSY (Temple of Aaron USY) is the chapter where USY began and was proud to be the 2016 EMTZA Region Chapter of the Year.
+Below are a few projects that have led Temple of Aaron over the last 8+ years.

 Recent Sermon: Nitzavim Before Rosh Hashanah